 Tip #4 – Keep a finger on the pulse of the sales funnel by reporting sales lead progression.

 Clément Cazalot, who writes about optimizing your sales pipeline on the Salesforce blog, suggests painting a picture around the value of each lead.
-Measure the “unexpected” behavioral insights from email marketing recipients or leads reviewing your proposal.
+Measure the “unexpected” behavioral insights from email marketing recipients or leads to reviewing your proposal.
 Then, he says, use this data to reduce wasted time by knowing when to connect with your most engaged prospects.

 Tip #5 – Reduce channel conflict by syncing the inside and outside sales forecasts.

-The people as Salesforce Search have been helping companies build top performing sales teams by recruiting the right sales people.
+The people as Salesforce Search have been helping companies build top-performing sales teams by recruiting the right salespeople.
 In their experience, when there is a disconnect between inside and outside sales departments, most companies fail to meet their sales targets.
 That’s why they suggest clarifying the similarities between your organizations’ inside and outside sales roles.
 By outlining shared responsibilities and goals, you can reinforce the idea that all teams within your business should be working together.